aneldev/dynadux/doc/API-Sections.md

 Imagine we have a To-Do app with a user login feature.

 One section is the User feature.
-That keeps information if the user is logged, the avatar of the user, etc..
+That keeps information if the user is logged in, the avatar of the user, etc..

 Another section is the To-Do feature.